phermanto2/Applied-DS-Capstone/README.md

 # Applied-DS-Capstone
 Applied DS Capstone Project - Predicting SpaceX Launch (Failure/Success)

-In this project, we are going to analyze data from SpaceX, which we will consequently use to build a Machine Learning model to predict whether the launch will be a success or failure.
+In this project, we are going to analyze data from SpaceX on their launches, which we will consequently use to build a Machine Learning model to predict whether a launch will be a success or failure.

 The project starts with data collection and webscraping, which turns into data wrangling.